Skene’s gland cancer symptoms, cysts, location and treatment

 There are no proven risk factors for Skene’s gland cancer.
 Most reported cases have occurred in women over the age of 40.

-Because Skene’s glands are related to the prostate1, some tumours demonstrate similar behaviour, including PSA production.
-This similarity explains why a few cases have responded to hormone-based therapies, though evidence is limited.
+Because the Skene’s glands are related to the prostate6, some tumours behave similarly, including producing PSA.
+That similarity is why a few cases have responded to hormone-based therapies, though the evidence is limited.

-Assessment begins with a doctor taking a thorough medical history and doing an examination.
-If a lump is detected, certain tests may be recommended, including:
+Assessment starts with a doctor taking a thorough history and examining the area.
+If a lump is found, tests may include:

 • Urine tests and swabs to rule out infection

-• Pelvic MRI to evaluate whether the lesion is a cyst, abscess, diverticulum, or tumour
+• Pelvic MRI to work out whether the lesion is a cyst, abscess, diverticulum or tumour

-• Cystoscopy or urethroscopy to visualise the urethra internally
+• Cystoscopy or urethroscopy to look inside the urethra

 • Biopsy to confirm the diagnosis and determine the type of tumour